Endogenizing the Costs of Climate-Induced Violence in the Optimal Management of the Climate: A MERGE Modeling Approach

 Date Written: March 23, 2017

-Violence is destructive to social order, economic growth, and the human condition.
-The annual total cost of violence is estimated to be 11 percent of the world’s GDP.
-However, violence has rarely made its way into economic models.
-In the meantime, increasing scientific evidence points to an active link between climate change and the incidence of interpersonal and intergroup violence.
-This study connects the climate–economy and the climate–violence systems by putting forth a new method to internalize the costs of climate-induced violence in the established MERGE integrated assessment model.
-It finds that such internalization can double the optimal carbon price, a relationship that holds across different specifications regarding climate sensitivity, GDP growth rate, and the willingness to pay (WTP) to avoid nonmarket climate damages.
-Normatively, under the realistic assumption that the WTP is at 1 percent of regional income, the avoided costs from climate-induced violence in sub–Saharan Africa is modeled to reach 3.7 percent of the region’s GDP in 2200, a very significant figure for an area that is already riddled with underdevelopment and violence.
+Violence imposes an estimated annual total cost equivalent to 11 percent of the world’s GDP.
+However, violence has rarely appeared in economic models partly because it is exceptionally challenging to do.
+In the meantime, scientific evidence points to an active link between climate change and the incidence of interpersonal and inter-group violence.
+This paper connects the climate-economy and the climate-violence systems by putting forth a new method to endogenize the costs of climate-induced violence in the optimal management of the climate.
+Using the established MERGE integrated assessment model, I find that based on the median estimates of the climate-violence relationship, such internalization can roughly double the optimal carbon price consistently over time in most sensitivity scenarios.
+To further account for the uncertainty around the magnitude of violence damage as a result of temperature rise, I find that based on high-bound estimates, the optimal carbon prices are projected to rise to between six and eight times those in the business-as-usual scenario.
+Normatively, sub-Saharan Africa is estimated to avoid damages related to climate-induced violence that is worth 1 percent of the regional GDP in 2050, 9 percent in 2100, and 27 percent in 2200.
+These are very significant figures for an area that is already riddled with underdevelopment and violence.
 The approach of this paper is a first for the modeling community, indicating directions for future research.
 For the policy community, this paper takes recent econometric findings to the next step toward understanding required for decisions.

 JEL Classification: P48, Q54